ThePalaceProject/web-patron/README.md

   nypl/patronweb
 ```

-To run the container with a `SIMPLIFIED_CATALOG_BASE` or `LIBRARY_REGISTRY` instead of a `CONFIG_FILE`, simply replace the env variable in the run command.
+To run the container with a `SIMPLIFIED_CATALOG_BASE` or `REISTRY_BASE` instead of a `CONFIG_FILE`, simply replace the env variable in the run command.
 You will also not need to provide the volume, since no config file is being read.

 ```
 docker run --name patronweb -d -p 3000:3000\